bap14/cl-devenv-docker/docs/index.md

 1. Update the `dev-db-sync` script for your environment
    1. **For Magento Cloud**
-      1. Update `dev-db-sync.cloud.sh` and specify the Magento Cloud project ID, or alter it to retrieve data from an separate server.
+      1. Update `dev-db-sync.cloud.sh` and specify the Magento Cloud project ID, or alter it to retrieve data from an separate server
    3. **For On-Prem Magento**
       1. Update `dev-db-sync.on-prem.sh` and specify the SSH host and user to connect as.
+1. Run the `dev-db-sync` script to populate Docker container with remote data
+2. Update your app configuration to point to the proper docker containers
+   1. You can use the service name or alias (if one is provided) in the `docker-compose.yml` file as the host for your configurations.
+      E.g. `'db_host' => 'mysql://docker/my_db'
-2. If using Mutagen Compose, [seed the docker volume](mutagen-compose.md#populating-the-docker-volume-first)
+3. If using Mutagen Compose, [seed the docker volume](mutagen-compose.md#populating-the-docker-volume-first)
-3. Start Docker project
+4. Start Docker project
    - If using Mutagen Compose
      ```bash
      mutagen-compose up -d